City of Boulder Special Events

 - When using public right of ways (e.g., city streets, multi-use paths and sidewalks), and/or impacting vehicle, bike or bus traffic.

 Examples: Parades, athletic events, bike and foot races, street fairs, arts shows and festivals.

 Advocacy activities do not require a special event permit.
-Please see Appendix G of the Special Event Guide for more information.
+Please see the Special Event Guide for more information.

 Special Event Guide

 When planning a special event in Boulder, the Special Events Guide is an essential tool for event organizers navigating the permitting process to clarify deadline and requirements.